Nonplanar minimal spheres in ellipsoids of revolution: Minimal -spheres of revolution Minimal spheres of revolution

 \begin{proposition} If the geodesic $\gamma_{a,s}\colon (0,\ell_{a,s})\to\Omega_a$, $s\in\mathcal I$, is either even or odd, then $\Pi^{-1}(\gamma_{a,s})$ is a smooth embedded minimal $2$-sphere in $(S^3,\g_a)$.
 If $a\neq d$, then this minimal $2$-sphere is planar if and only if $s=0$. \end{proposition}

 \begin{proof} If $\gamma_{a,s}$ is even, then it intersects $\gamma_\ver$ orthogonally, hence is mapped to itself by the reflection $\tau_\ver$.
 Similarly, if $\gamma_{a,s}$ is odd, then it intersects $\gamma_\ver$ at $O$, and hence is mapped to itself by the isometry $\tau_\ver\circ\tau_\hor$.
-In both cases, $\gamma_{a,s}$ is a free boundary geodesic in $\Omega_a$, i.e., meets $\partial\Omega_a$ orthogonally at both endpoints, and has no self-intersections by \Cref{prop:embedded}.
-The stated conclusions now follow from \Cref{prop:reduction}, see also \Cref{rem:reduction,rem:onlyplanars}. \end{proof}
+In both cases, $\gamma_{a,s}$ is a free boundary geodesic in $\Omega_a$, i.e., meets $\partial\Omega_a$ orthogonally at both endpoints, and has no self-intersections by Proposition~\ref{prop:embedded}.
+The stated conclusions now follow from Proposition~\ref{prop:reduction}, see also Remarks~\ref{rem:reduction} and \ref{rem:onlyplanars}. \end{proof}

 \begin{remark} Let $(S^3_+,\g_a)$ be the ellipsoidal hemisphere consisting of the points of $(S^3,\g_a)$ with $x_1\geq 0$.
 Clearly, $(S^3_+,\g_a)$ has totally geodesic boundary $\Sigma_1(a)$.
 Since an even geodesic $\gamma_{a,s}$ intersects $\gamma_\ver$ orthogonally at some $p\in\Omega_a$, the corresponding minimal $2$-sphere $\Pi^{-1}(\gamma_{a,s})$ also intersects $\Pi^{-1}(\gamma_\ver)=\Sigma_1(a)$ \emph{orthogonally} along the $\G$-orbit of $\Pi^{-1}(p)$ in $(S^3,\g_a)$.
 Thus, $\Pi^{-1}(\gamma_{a,s})\cap S^3_+$ is a \emph{free boundary minimal $2$-disk} in the ellipsoidal hemisphere $(S^3_+,\g_a)$. \end{remark}